Did you just realize that you dislike your job?

 - Analytical Reasoning – Employers want to find those who can help find logical solutions to the company’s problems.

 - Critical Thinking – Can you evaluate evidence and distinguish between fact and opinion?

 - Leadership – This is more than managing people.
 Can you motivate and inspire?
 Leadership also encompasses many additional transferable skills.

 - Adaptability – Demonstrating your ability to adapt to change, while maintaining a positive attitude and getting your work done is an invaluable skill in almost any field.

-- Attention to Detail – This means that important things will not get lost on your watch.
-You make sure the T’s are crossed and I’s are dotted.
+- Attention to Detail – This means important things will not get lost on your watch.
+You make sure the T’s are crossed, and I’s are dotted.

 Some other things to keep in mind for making your resume stand out

 Review the job posting carefully, and make sure you understand what the hiring manager is looking for.